With each new year comes a new Star Wars film. This one has stars and also some warfare. I hope that is not a spoiler.

 The story has many incredible twists and a variety of remarkable situations.
 Frankly, this is actually a very surprising film.
 While I did find Force Awakens to be somewhat predictable, I had my expectations subverted persistently in this film.
 That is a testament to the difference between The Last Jedi and other Star Wars films; this movie will not go in any direction foreshadowed by the previous films, and I daresay it revels in mocking one’s predictions.
 A persistent reader of mine may glean a sense that I appreciate films which are able to consistently surprise me.
 There are touching and heartfelt scenes, and while the action scenes are few and far between, they are worthy of praise for their style and ingenuity.
 I suppose that I wanted a more grandiose presentation for the middle of a Star Wars trilogy.
 Still, I cannot fault the film much for its design in that aspect.
 The dialogue is witty although sometimes corny, but that is how I have always viewed Star Wars.
 Some of the jokes were strange, and while none will be as quotable as ‘scruffy-looking nerf-herder’, they mostly landed decently.
 The music is standard Star Wars fare; outside of the predictable opening crawl, there is not much to be said about it.
 There is nothing wrong with the sound, but I do not believe it was a significant step up from previous films, per se.

 The main issue with this movie is the script.
 A striking amount of screen time is spent on dialogue-driven scenes that, while somewhat entertaining, serve little purpose and seem to pad the run-time.
 I would have appreciated a heavier focus on Luke Skywalker, Kylo Ren, and Rey; despite the length of The Last Jedi, precious little time is spent on what I would deem the best parts of the movie.
 Certain characters die suddenly in unexpected but disappointing ways.
 Overall, I believe the new characters could have been left out in favor of a tighter cast.
 I would argue that the original trilogy worked well in no small part due to the constant presence of its main trio, leading to excellent character development and recognizable story arcs.
-Despite my complaints, The Last Jedi is likely my favorite Star Wars film.
+Despite my complaints, The Last Jedi is still pretty good.
 It is well worth seeing, especially for the impressive visual artistry.

 This one sits as a Wondrous film.
 I enjoyed it more than the other Disney Star Wars movies, and my appreciation of certain scenes and effects outweighs my lamentations of the script and acting.
 Worth noting is The Last Jedi’s comparison to another 2017 sci-fi film I have reviewed here: Blade Runner 2049.
 If a viewer has a choice between seeing this or the new Blade Runner, I highly recommend the latter.
 Blade Runner 2049 somehow has less notoriety yet arguably does better what this film tried to accomplish in virtually every category.